open-policy-agent/opa/docs/docs/filtering/fragment.md

 ---
-title: Writing valid data filtering policies
+title: Writing valid Data Filtering Policies
-description: Writing valid data filtering policies
 sidebar_position: 3
 ---

-import SideBySideContainer from '@site/src/components/SideBySide/Container';
-import SideBySideColumn from '@site/src/components/SideBySide/Column';

 To be able to use Rego for data filtering, the policy needs to be constructed to